MetroBus (Bristol)

-MetroBus (stylised as metrobus) is a bus rapid transit system in Bristol, England, created as a joint project between Bristol, North Somerset and South Gloucestershire councils.
+MetroBus (stylised as metrobus) is a Bus Rapid Transit system in Bristol, England, created as a joint project between Bristol, North Somerset and South Gloucestershire councils.
 The first route, service m3, began operations on 29 May 2018, followed by m2 on 3 September 2018, m1 on 6 January 2019 and m4 on 22 January 2023.

 Overview

 MetroBus is part of a package of transport infrastructure improvements in the West of England which have been designed to help unlock economic growth, tackle poor public transport links in South Bristol, long bus journey times and high car use in the North Fringe of the city and M32 motorway corridor.

+The system uses "buy before you board" ticketing and the services have a reduced number of stops.
 MetroBus vehicles have priority over other traffic at junctions and use a combination of segregated busways and bus lanes.
-They are double-decker Alexander Dennis Enviro400 bodied Scania biogas buses with two doors, one for boarding and one for exiting, to shorten stop times.
+A mixture of double-decker buses are used: line m2 uses Alexander Dennis Enviro400 MMC buses on diesel Scania N250UD chassis, while lines m1, m3 and m4 use Alexander Dennis Enviro400 City buses on compressed natural gas-powered Scania N280UD chassis.
+All buses have two doors, one for boarding and one for exiting, to shorten stop times.